-\ Avg TAC = Weighted Average Total Annual Costs
+Avg TAC = Weighted Average Total Annual Costs Source: New Constructs, LLC and company filings

 This table shows that only the best of the best funds get our Very Attractive Rating: they must hold good stocks AND have low costs.
 Investors deserve to have the best of both and we are here to give it to them.